PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 ## Improvements
-- Fixed crash when zapping from external wallets (NWC);
-- Fixed crash when trying to take a picture and app was not able to acquire uri;
+- Fixed links with long TLDs not rendering on Android (#452)